getzola/zola/docs/content/documentation/content/section.md

 `_index.md` file.
 If a directory does not contain an `_index.md` file, no section will be created, but Markdown files within that directory will still create pages (known as orphan pages).

-The index page (i.e., the page displayed when a user browses to your `base_url`) is a section, which is created whether or not you add an `_index.md` file at the root of your `content` directory.
+The homepage (i.e., the page displayed when a user browses to your `base_url`) is a section, which is created whether or not you add an `_index.md` file at the root of your `content` directory.
 If you do not create an `_index.md` file in your content directory, this main content section will not have any content or metadata.
 If you would like to add content or metadata, you can add an